 Update: Whirlpool finally change their advice

 Whirlpool eventually changed their advice inline with my above paragraph.
-They were now advising people with affected dryers not to use them until they have been fixed – Owners told not to use dangerous tumble dryers after all (BBC news site).
+They were now advising people with affected dryers not to use them until they have been fixed.
 This is the only common sense and safe attitude to adopt unless someone is stood watching one with fire extinguisher to hand.

 More advice on fire risks in appliances